MuhammadIbrahim001/MuhammadIbrahim001/README.md

 * 🔭 I’m currently working on Flutter and Android Native.
 * 🔥 Mobile Application Developer at <a href="https://planetbeyond.co.uk/" target="_blank"> Planet Beyond Uk.</a>
 * 🙋‍♂️ Former Management Team Lead of Industrial Liaison Cell  <a href="https://www.comsats.edu.pk/" target="_blank">Comsats University Islamabad.</a>
-* 🌱 I’m currently learning more about Cyber Security and advanced BloC Architecture.
+* 🌱 I’m currently learning more about Cyber Security.
 * 👯 I’m looking to collaborate on Flutter projects.
 * 💬 Ask me about Flutter or any tech-related stuff.
 * 😄 Pronouns: Dev/Deve.